fivetran/fivetran_sdk/development-guide.md

 - However, this operation should not drop any columns even if the `AlterTable` request has a table with a different set of columns.
 Dropping columns could lead to unexpected customer data loss and is against Fivetran's general approach to data movement.

 #### WriteBatchRequest
+This operation provides details about the batch files containing the records to be pushed to the destination.
+We provide the `WriteBatchRequest` parameter that contains all the information required for you to read the batch files.
+Here are some of the fields included in the request message:

 - `replace_files` is for the `upsert` operation where the rows should be inserted if they don't exist or updated if they do.
-Each row always provides values for all columns.
-Populate the `_fivetran_synced` column in the destination with the values coming in from the CSV files.
+Each row will always provide values for all columns.
+Set the `_fivetran_synced` column in the destination with the values coming in from the batch files.

-- `update_files` is for the `update` operation where modified columns have actual values whereas unmodified columns have the special value `unmodified_string` in `CsvFileParams`.
-Soft-deleted rows arrive in here as well.
-Update the `_fivetran_synced` column in the destination with the values coming in from the CSV files.
+- `update_files` is for the `update` operation where modified columns have actual values whereas unmodified columns have the special value `unmodified_string` in `FileParams`.
+Soft-deleted rows will arrive in here as well.
+Update the `_fivetran_synced` column in the destination with the values coming in from the batch files.

 - `delete_files` is for the `hard delete` operation.
 Use primary key columns (or `_fivetran_id` system column for primary-keyless tables) to perform `DELETE FROM`.

+- `keys` is a map that provides a list of secret keys, one for each batch file, that can be used to decrypt them.

+- `file_params` provides information about the file type and any configurations applied to it, such as encryption or compression.

 Also, Fivetran deduplicates operations such that each primary key shows up only once in any of the operations.